Reviews You Can Rely On

 Credit: Matt Lighthart

 Their in-house developed software, PrusaSlicer, feels similarly mechanical.
-A plethora of settings allows the user with experience to fine-tune things to an extent few other slicers we've used can offer, but we did not find it to be particularly intuitive, and the UX/UI felt clunky.
+A plethora of settings allows the user with experience to fine-tune things to an extent few other slicers can offer, but we did not find it to be particularly intuitive, and the UX/UI felt clunky.

 Print Capabilities